bhopals/java-spring/spring-in-action.md

 - Ribbon - (Client side load balancer)
 - Feign - (Rest Client Library that follows interface-driven approach)
 - Spring Cloud’s Config Server - (Centralized configuration for all services)
+- Hystrix - (Netflix Hystrix is a Java implementation of the circuit breaker pattern)
+- Turbine (Netflix Turbine offers a way to aggregate all of the Hystrix streams from all the microservices into a single stream that the Hystrix dashboard can monitor

+- Circuit breaker provides fallback behaviour and is self-correcting
+- Mitigate Latency